Gridex118/neovim-snippets/README.md

-# Friendly Snippets
+# Neovim Snippets

 Snippets collection for a set of different programming languages.

-The only goal is to have one community driven repository for all kinds of snippets in all programming languages, this way you can have it all in one place.
+This has been forked from rafamadriz/friendly-snippets with a few edits to make the snippets work the way I want them.

 ## Install

 Use your plugin manager of choice, e.g.

 ### With Lazy.nvim
+**For the original repository**

 ```lua
 { "rafamadriz/friendly-snippets" }